-Proposed Project Group: MAPC Proposed Projects FFY 2015 UPWP Staff Evaluation: N/A Proposed Project Staff: MAPC Selected for FFY 2015 UPWP: TBD Estimated Project Cost: \$35,000 - \$75,000 Proposed FFY 2015 Budget: TBD LRTP Themes Addressed: Environment; Livability Project Function: Support to Regional Transportation Stakeholders
+Proposed Project Group: MAPC Proposed Projects FFY 2015 UPWP Staff Evaluation: N/A

+LRTP Themes Addressed: Environment; Livability

-MAPC would create an online parking tool that will provide municipalities, developers, non-profits, and the general public with the information and ability to understand the parking supply and demand of multi-family housing developments in their communities.
+MAPC would create an online parking tool that would provide municipalities, developers, non-profits, and the general public with the information and ability to understand the parking supply and demand of multi-family housing developments in their communities.
 Parking has a direct impact on overall development costs, and can hinder developers looking to construct multi-family housing.
 A better understanding of parking supply and demand would help communities achieve a parking balance, and assist in the state's goal of creating 10,000 new housing units each year.
 This project also could benefit local air quality and congestion by providing information that municipalities and developers could use to decide to reduce the total number of parking spaces required as a component of a new development.
 In turn, the less stringent parking requirements would create less traffic and congestion, and benefit local and regional air quality.
 In such locations, the number of households with one or more vehicles could decline, resulting in higher percentages of walking, biking, and transit ridership.